Ascanio in Alba

 Ascanio in Alba, K. 111, is a pastoral opera in two parts (Festa teatrale in due parti) by Wolfgang Amadeus Mozart to an Italian libretto by Giuseppe Parini.
 It was commissioned by the Empress Maria Theresa for the wedding of her son, Archduke Ferdinand Karl, to Maria Beatrice d'Este on 15 October 1771.

 Performance history

 It was first performed at the Teatro Regio Ducale in Milan on 17 October 1771.

 It was performed in October 2006 on the 250th anniversary of Mozart's birth at La Scala, Milan, under the baton of Giovanni Antonini.
 The ballet which linked the two acts was twice performed by the orchestra of the Handel and Haydn Society in Boston in 2006.

 Roles

+Instrumentation

+The opera is scored for an orchestra consisting of pairs of flutes, oboes, bassoons, trumpets and horns, as well as timpani, a string section and basso continuo (harpsichord, cello).